Feeling like all hope is lost? The saltwater will have you afloat in no time.

 Grace also explained to me that “you are in total control of your pod because it is your own pod.”
 So once you’re floating, she urged me to “just let go.”
 When I entered my pod, I just sat first.
 And when I was ready to channel George Clooney in Gravity, I closed my pod and floated naturally.
 For the first five minutes, music and light therapy accompanied me to make me feel comfortable inside the pod.
 When the music stopped, I pressed the green button on the left side of the pod to turn off the light therapy.

 Lo and behold, I was only left with my breathing and the sound of my beating heart.
-The isolation pod amazingly submerged me in total silence (which is just perfect if you want to drown out the political noise and campaign pollution going around you right now).
+The isolation pod amazingly submerged me in total silence.
 So when I just focused on my breathing just like what you do in yoga, I entered into a trance.

 At this point, I’m not channeling George Clooney anymore, but rather Leonardo DiCaprio in Inception.
 I had several dreams in the pod, all of which ended after a flinch.
 In the whole duration of my flotation therapy, I thought I was awake.
 But I was wrong.
 Before I realized it, I heard music played which signaled that I only had five minutes left.
 After, the pod literally said, “your session is over.”

 My experience with flotation therapy was a much-needed time of tranquility.
 With so much stress coming from external forces, I must admit I needed a breather.
 In fact, every one of us needs it.
 And this floating pod seems like the perfect solution to calm the nerves.